cst438-project-2/back-end/README.md

 ```

 ### Step 3 — Run the Proxy
-Run this in a terminal and **leave it open** every time before starting the app:
+Open a terminal (cmd, PowerShell, or terminal in your IDE), navigate to the folder where you saved `cloud-sql-proxy.exe`, and run:
 ```
 .\cloud-sql-proxy.exe photoapi-57629:us-west2:photoapi-57629-instance
 ```
+Leave this terminal open every time before starting the app.